-This calculation should be performed for each Workload Category, e.g., for Health Information Management, the following workload activities would be included: Record Processing,
+This calculation should be performed for each Workload Category, e.g., for Health Information Management, the following workload activities would be included: Record Processing, Transcription, Record Imaging, Release of Information, Health Data Reporting, Records Maintenance, and Support

-Transcription, Record Imaging, Release of Information, Health Data & Information Services, Records Maintenance, and Support Activities.
-For Registration/Appointments: Registration, Appointment Bookings, and Support Activities.
+Activities.
+For Registration functional centres, the workload activities would include: Admissions, Registrations, Appointments and Scheduling and Support Activities.